What Is Roughing In Hockey?

 Roughing in hockey is a penalty that occurs when a player uses unnecessary force in contacting an opposing player, such as a punch.

-Roughing can also be called when avoidable contact occurs after the whistle is blown or when a player forcely contacts another while they do not have possession of the puck.
+Roughing can also be called when avoidable contact occurs after the whistle is blown or when a player forcefully contacts another while they do not have possession of the puck.

-The penalty for roughing is typically a minor penalty resulting in a 2 minute stay in the penalty box.
-If the roughing is severe and results in injury, referees can warrant a major penalty resulting in 5 minutes in the penalty box.
+The penalty for roughing is typically a minor penalty resulting in a two-minute stay in the penalty box.
+If the roughing is severe and results in injury, referees can warrant a major penalty resulting in five minutes in the penalty box.
 Major penalties will also be inflicted if a player commits roughing contact with an opposing player who doesn’t have possession of the puck after the whistle.
-Misconduct penalties can also be granted by the referee.
+Misconduct penalties can also be granted by the referee in extreme situations.

 A roughing penalty occurs when there is any hostile and unnecessary contact to an opponent, such as pushing or shoving.
 This also occurs when there is any aggressive behavior or exchanges between players after the whistle is blown.
-This penalty is considered to be of a minor level, which warrants the penalty infraction time of 2 minutes.
-Any minor penalties that result in the injury of an opponent may be changed to major penalty, which would then cause this penalty to be the length of 5 minutes.
+This penalty is considered a minor penalty, which warrants the offending player to spend two minutes in the penalty box.
+Any minor penalties that result in the injury of an opponent may be changed to a major penalty, which would warrant a penalty sentence of five minutes.

-Slashing occurs when a player swings their stick at an opponent.
-Any sort of forceful swing of a stick on an opponent’s body, hands, or stick is considered as slashing.
+Slashing occurs when a player illegally swings their stick at an opponent.
+Any sort of forceful swing of a stick on an opponent’s body, hands, or stick is considered slashing.
+Stick lifts do not result in a slashing penalty.
 Slashing penalties do not require contact to be made with a player, only the attempted act.
 Major or minor penalties can be enforced depending on the severity of the act.
 Player misconduct penalties can also result if any players are injured as a result of the slashing.